-Internal Revenue Service International Section P.O.
-Box 920 Bensalem, PA 19020-8518 a particular operation constitutes participation in or cooperation with an international boycott.
+Internal Revenue Service International Section Philadelphia, PA 19255-0725

+Determinations of whether the boycott rule applies.
+You may request a determination from the Internal Revenue Service as to whether a particular operation constitutes participation in or cooperation with an international boycott.
 The procedures for obtaining a determination from the Service are outlined in Revenue Procedure 77-9 in Cumulative Bulletin 1977-1.
 Cumulative Bulletins are available in most IRS offices and you are welcome to read them there.